-- The approved budget for fiscal year 2020 expenditures is \$23,155,566 while revenues are projected to be \$23,204,105.
-This is the third consecutive year the district is not required to set aside funds from reserves to meet its' obligations.
-This budget projects a surplus of \$48,539.
-This can be attributed to the rate increases finally bringing revenues closer to operational needs. - The District is also working to locate additional revenue sources such as state and federal grants to help in the budget process.
+- The District approved a balanced budget with no expected surplus of \$24.3 million.
+The District forecasted minimal increases in Ad valorem revenues and took a conservative approach to expenditures in fiscal year 2021.
+The economic impacts of COVID-19 are unknown, and the District felt that it was prudent to budget conservatively.
+This is the fourth consecutive year the district is not required to set aside funds from reserves to meet its' obligations.
+This can be attributed to previous rate increases that brought revenues closer to the operational needs. - The District is also working to locate additional revenue sources such as state and federal grants to help in the budget process.
+The District has been awarded a grant from NRCS to develop a Belen comprehensive watershed operation plan.